-Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.
+The navigation service allows you to queue up user-defined waypoints for your machine to move to in the order that you specify.

 You can also add obstacles or set linear and angular velocity targets in your navigation service config.